Ilya Kurkin

 The modular system

-Left to right: face mask shapes → base shells → full assembled variants → UV layouts.
-Each part is its own mesh with its own UV island so it can be hot-swapped at runtime without re-baking textures or breaking the rest of the kit.
-The paintwork (logo, side stripe) sits on a separate decal mesh with its own UVs, welded to the helmet shell in Roblox Studio — meaning a new team paint scheme is a texture change, not a model change.
+Left to right: face mask shapes, base shells, full assembled variants, UV layouts.
+Each part is its own mesh with its own UV island, so it can be hot-swapped at runtime without re-baking textures or breaking the rest of the kit.
+The paintwork (logo, side stripe) sits on a separate decal mesh with its own UVs, welded to the helmet shell in Roblox Studio.
+A new team paint scheme is a texture change, not a model change.

 Three final variants

-Each is shown with its rendered hero, its wireframe, and its triangle count.
-All three sit within the same ~2.8k tri budget despite the visible silhouette differences — the modular system carries the variation.
+Each one shown with its hero render, its wireframe, and its triangle count.
+All three sit inside the same ~2.8k tri budget despite the visible silhouette differences.
+The modular system carries the variation.

 Turnaround